OlgaHi/Mr.-Roboger-s-Neighborhood/README.md

  These exceptions are written from least to most important.
  A user can enter a new number and see new results over and over again.
- Button "Reverse Result" shows the output in reversed order.

 ## Setup